plone/training/docs/mastering-plone/voting-story/volto_actions.md

 We are registering the `Voting` component in the `aboveContent` slot.
 It has a _predicate_ which is a condition for when to show the component.
-The `FieldCondition` here will show the component only for content items that have the `can_vote` field (because they have our behavior enabled and the current user has permission to vote).
+The `FieldCondition` here will show the component only for content items that have the `voting_enabled` field (because they have our behavior enabled).

 ```{figure} ../_static/volto_voting3.png
 :alt: 'Volto Voting: displaying votes'